jimmywarting/native-file-system-adapter/README.md

 * `Memory`: Stores files in-memory.
 Thus, it is a temporary file store that clears when the user navigates away.

-The api is designed in such a way that it can work with or without the ponyfill if you choose to remove or add this It's not trying to interfear with the chaning spec by using other arguments/properties that may conflict with the feature changes to the spec none spec options are prefixed with a `_`
+The api is designed in such a way that it can work with or without the ponyfill if you choose to remove or add this.<br>
+It's not trying to interfear with the chaning spec by using other arguments/properties that may conflict with the feature changes to the spec.
+A few none spec options are prefixed with a `_`

 ( The current minium supported browser I have choosen to support is the ones that can handle import/export )<br>
 ( Some parts are lazy loaded when needed )